blockpilgrim/poc2/project-charter.md

-# Partner Portal v3.0 (Vite + React + Express) - Project Charter
+# Partner Portal v2.0 (Vite + React + Express) - Project Charter

 ## Project Overview

-This document serves as a comprehensive guide for developing the Partner Portal v3.0 using a decoupled architecture with Vite + React (frontend) and Express (backend).
-This approach explores an alternative to the Next.js implementation, optimizing for clear separation of concerns, deployment flexibility, and API-first design.
+This document serves as a comprehensive guide for developing the Partner Portal v2.0.
+The project transitions from our current model of disparate, cloned Power Pages instances to a **single, centralized platform** built using a decoupled architecture with Vite + React (frontend) and Express.js (backend).

+This strategic shift is driven by the critical need to overcome the scalability limitations, maintenance overhead, and branding inflexibility inherent in the previous multi-instance approach.
+Partner Portal v2.0 aims to deliver a unified, scalable, and maintainable solution that efficiently supports our expanding operations across multiple U.S. states, each represented as an "Initiative."

+A core tenet of this project is to **preserve and potentially enhance the existing lead management capabilities** currently valued by our external partner organizations.
+This includes secure access to assigned leads, comprehensive dashboard views with filtering and search, detailed lead information management, and role-based access control tailored to their organizational context (e.g., Foster/Volunteer).

+The new architecture, detailed herein, emphasizes clear separation of concerns, API-first design, robust security through initiative-based data segregation, and dynamic theming.
+This will provide a modern, reliable, and intuitive interface for our partners, significantly reducing operational burdens and accelerating the delivery of future improvements.

 ### Purpose

-The Partner Portal v3.0 explores a decoupled SPA + API architecture to evaluate potential benefits in:
+The Partner Portal v2.0 project implements a decoupled Single Page Application (SPA) + API architecture to serve as a Proof of Concept (POC) and foundational platform.
+This POC aims to:

-- **Clear Separation**: Distinct frontend/backend codebases with defined contracts
-- **Independent Scaling**: Frontend and backend can scale independently
-- **API Reusability**: Backend API can serve multiple frontends (web, mobile, etc.)
-- **Technology Flexibility**: Teams can work with specialized tooling for each layer
-- **Deployment Options**: Static hosting for frontend, flexible backend deployment
+* **Validate Architecture:** Demonstrate that a Vite + React frontend and an Express.js backend can effectively meet our organization's requirements for a centralized, scalable, and maintainable multi-state partner portal.
+* **Deliver Core Functionality:** Build essential features focused on secure authentication, initiative-based data segregation, dynamic theming, and core lead management capabilities.
+* **Establish Best Practices:** Implement and refine development patterns, security measures, and deployment strategies for this new architecture.
+* **Mitigate Scalability Risks:** Directly address the limitations of the current "cloned instance" model by proving a single platform's ability to support multiple U.S. state "initiatives" with distinct branding and data boundaries.
+* **Enhance Developer Experience:** Leverage modern tooling and a clear separation of concerns to improve development velocity and knowledge sharing.

+This initiative will confirm the chosen technology stack's suitability to replace the existing Power Pages solution, providing a robust foundation for future enhancements and national rollout.

 ### Guiding Principles